benfl3713/DepartureBoard/README.md

 # Run locally
 To run the project simply clone the repo and open the solution file and click run.
-**You will need to register for a real time trains api token in order to receive data.**
+**You will need to register for a real time trains api token in order to receive data.
+Put the token in DepartureBoardWeb/config.xml**

 This project uses a c# backend system with an angular front end
 To build the program you will need node.js installed as well as .net core sdk